alex65536/sofcheck/README.md

 SoFCheck uses CTest.
 So, you can just invoke `ctest` in `build/` directory after you built the engine.

+## Thanks to

+- [Chess Programming Wiki](https://www.chessprogramming.org/Main_Page), for many useful articles and descriptions of various useful heuristics.
+- Andrey Brenkman, author of [Ifrit](http://alphagameset.xyz/ifrit/ifrit_chess_engine.html) chess engine, for well-commented source code of Ifrit.
+While looking at these sources, some ideas on how to use the heuristics in search became clearer to me.

 ## License

 **License**: GPL 3+.